8 Predictions For The Future Of The Tech Industry

 However, this doesn’t mean that we will be constantly wearing fancy AR glasses 24 hours a day as…

-Web3 will be dip in, dip out rather than all encompassing, and large elements of Web2 will still exist
+Web3 won't be all encompassing, and large elements of Web2 will still exist

 Reading a lot of opinion pieces about the metaverse and Web3, it’s easy to imagine everyone walking around with Oculus headsets duct-taped to their heads, experiencing everything in virtual reality from work to exercise to socialising and gaming.
 But I don’t think this is going to be how it plays out.